Riboflavin: The Unsung Hero of Energy Production

 Riboflavin deficiency, although rare in developed countries, can lead to a range of health problems, including:

 - Ariboflavinosis: A condition characterized by cracks and sores in the corners of the mouth, inflammationInflammation is your body’s natural response to injury or infection.
-Imagine it like a fire alarm going off in your body, sending out signals to fight off invaders and heal damaged tissues. • Other Names: You might not hear many other… Read More of the tongue, and skin disorders.
+Imagine it like a fire alarm going off in your body, sending out signals to fight off invaders and heal damaged tissues. • Other Names: You might not hear many other names for inflammation in everyday conversation.
+Scientists sometimes use terms… Read More of the tongue, and skin disorders.

 - Anemia: Riboflavin deficiency can impair red blood cellRed blood cells (RBCs), a vital component of the complete blood count (CBC), are the life-sustaining workhorses of our circulatory system.
-Like an intricate network of delivery trucks, these tiny, disc-shaped cells tirelessly transport oxygen from the lungs to every… Read More production, leading to anemia, a condition characterized by fatigue and weakness.
+Like an intricate network of delivery trucks, these tiny, disc-shaped cells tirelessly transport oxygen from the lungs to every corner of the body, ensuring our tissues and organs have… Read More production, leading to anemia, a condition characterized by fatigue and weakness.

 - Eye Problems: Deficiency can cause eye irritation, sensitivity to light, and even cataracts.